wesdoyle/nginx-security-demo/README.md

 Now, with containers in this and subsequent phases running, we can access API data using HTTPS, e.g. at `https://localhost/search?prefix=Intro`.

 In fact, we can use `tcpdump` again, modifying the command slightly to listen on port `443` instead of `80`.
-We'll also ignore checksum validation with `-K`, since we're working with the loopback interface (`lo0`) - these checks will typically fail when inspecting loopback traffic, as it's a special interface.
-There are lower-level reasons for this that aren't relevant to this demonstration; leaving the warnings in the output just add noise to what we're trying to observe.
+We'll also ignore checksum validation with `-K`, since we're working with the loopback interface (`lo0`).
+Checksum validations often fail when inspecting loopback traffic because the operating system may not compute checksums for loopback packets in the same way it does for packets traversing a physical network interface.
+This is an optimization, as the integrity of loopback traffic is generally assured by the OS itself.
+The exact behavior can vary depending on the operating system and its network stack implementation.
+For our demonstration, leaving these warnings in the output would just add noise to what we're trying to observe.

 ```sh
 $ sudo tcpdump -i lo0 -nvAK 'tcp and port 443 and host 127.0.0.1'
 ```

-visiting `https://localhost/search?prefix=Intro` in your browser, you'll see something like this written to your terminal by tcpdump (truncated for brevity):
+Now, when you visit `https://localhost/search?prefix=Intro` in your browser, you'll see something like this written to your terminal by `tcpdump` (truncated for brevity):

 ```sh
 tcpdump: listening on lo0, link-type NULL (BSD loopback), snapshot length 524288 bytes